 All of the wars since 1991, which Britain has played some role in, have been played out on foreign soil, and with little to no risk to the UK civilian population and have not involved two nuclear powers on opposite sides of the conflict (the only one being a short lived conflict between Pakistan and India).
 In fact the only real threat the British populace faces from opposing forces are in acts of terrorism on its own soil or abroad, which cannot be countered or deterred with nuclear weaponry.
 The only realistic threat we face as a nation requires intelligence gathering on groups or individuals who seek to harm our population and, more importantly to preserve the safety of our nation, an end to warring with other nations to further the interests of the ruling class, also achievable without possessing nuclear weapons (although I would prefer their interests not to be met).

-As a nation with a huge amount of 'soft power' internationally, warring to further the elites agenda is not as essential as it may be if Britain had not exported its ideology and national hegemony to a global audience.
 The Committee on Soft Power and the UK's Influence had this to say on the subject of soft power, "In the context of shared global threats and high economic and political interdependence between states, and because military coercion alone is proving insufficient for defending a nations' interests, being able to build positive international relationships and coalitions-as well as being able to export goods and services-is vital for modern nations' security and prosperity.
 The degree to which populations now form networks across borders gives this soft power a newly increased impact because it relies to a significant degree on popular perceptions" (page 40).

 Due to the increased connectivity of individuals across the globe, a hyper-connectivity, the influence of the West (or capitalist powerhouse nations if you prefer) has never been greater.
 Every aspect of their dominant culture of the west is penetrating and having influence on other peoples around the globe.
 The agenda pushed by the Bourgeois class in Britain, America, France, any other global source of 'soft power' on its own populace, for better or worse, is now as easily accessible in countries they otherwise would have had little to no impact upon.
 Culture has become and is becoming more and more trans-national.
 With it the need for 'hard power' to further the ruling class agenda becomes significantly lessened.
 Social media platforms and news sources, mostly on the internet, have become platforms for the spreading of western ideologies.
 The BBC is a immensely influential source of soft power that Britain wields around the globe and is one of a number of assets Britain has to influence other nations, such as sporting institutions, international NGO's, educational institutions, and other aspects of popular culture, all having the effect of making the nations values and people more desirable in the eyes of other populations.
 The committee also wrote that "the UK finds itself with a tremendous range of institutions and relationships politics, economics, science and culture, often amassed over generations, which give it a great deal of internationally recognised soft power" (page 20).